-- Typical organometallic problems and questions have the metal involved in the chemical reactions.
-In CH328, ANY proposed reaction mechanism/explanation where the metal does NOT play a role would be wrong and will result in the loss of points.
-In particular, in CH328, no C-H bond can be cleaved other than via addition to a d-metal, except when the reaction involves a carbocation, R3C+, a carbanion, R3C-, or an electropositive metal alkyl, e.g., Mδ+-δ-CH3.
+- Typical organometallic problems and questions have a transition metal involved in the chemical reactions.
+Therefore, in CH328, ANY proposed reaction mechanism/explanation where the metal does NOT play a role would be wrong.
+In particular, no C-H bond can be cleaved other than via addition to a d-metal, except when the reaction involves a carbocation, R3C+, a carbanion, R3C-, or an electropositive metal alkyl, e.g., Mδ+-δ-CH3.

 - Organometallic reactions involve a small number of mechanisms that are easy to learn and use.
 These include C-C and C-H bond forming reactions (insertions and reductive eliminations) and the C-H cleavage reactions (α- or β-H eliminations).